CRAN version:

 GTFSwizard::plot_routefrequency(for_bus_gtfs, route = for_bus_gtfs$routes$route_id[3])

-You can use plot_calendar() to check the numer of trips along the calendar and get a better sense of the service_pattern rationale.
+You can use plot_calendar() to check the number of trips along the calendar and get a better sense of the service_pattern rationale.

 GTFSwizard::plot_calendar(for_bus_gtfs)